UWCNuclear/covid-player/README.md

 They are only defined for deaths distributions.

-The range of the fit, and parameter initialization and limits needs to be refine in most cases to have a successful fit convergence
+The range of the fit, and parameter initialization and limits needs to be refined in some cases to have a successful fit convergence.

 # ROOT installation

 1 - First, you need to install the prerequisite packages for ROOT installation.
-The commands, dependant on your system are listed on the ROOT website: https://root.cern/install/dependencies/
+The commands, depending on your computer system are listed on the ROOT website: https://root.cern/install/dependencies/

-2- Assuming you are woorking in your software directory (labelled here ${SoftDir}), from your software directory, download the ROOT sources from gitlab and compile the software, it can be quite long if you don't have many cores on your computer:
+2- Assuming you are working in your software directory (labelled here ${SoftDir}), from your software directory, download the ROOT sources from gitlab and compile the software, it can be quite long if you don't have many cores on your computer:

 ```
 mkdir ${SoftDir}/ROOT